sylabs/singularity-cri/README.md

 ## Running and testing

-To build server and test client binaries you can use Makefile:
+To build server you can use Makefile:

 ```bash
 make build
 ```

-This will produce the following files:
+This will produce the _sycri_ binary with CRI server implementation appear in a bin directory.
-- sycri - CRI server
-- sycri_client - custom cli to test running CRI server

 To start CRI server simply run _sycri_ binary.
 By default CRI listens for requests on `unix:///var/run/singularity.sock` and stores image files at `/var/lib/singularity`.
 This behaviour may be configured